 You’re just 3 steps away from fixing this problem…

 Troubleshoot Memory Issues

 Memory problems can be tricky if you’ve multiple RAMs installed.
 In that case, test them one by one individually.
-Windows 10 comes with a built-in feature called Windows Memory Diagnostic, to automatically detect and fix memory issues.
+Windows 10 comes with a built-in feature called Windows Memory Diagnostic, to detect and fix memory issues automatically.

 1. Open up Windows Memory Diagnostic.
-To do so, type “Memory” in Search ox on Taskbar and open that from Search Results.
+To do so, type “Memory” in the Search box on Taskbar and open that from Search Results.

-2. Click the option labelled “Restart now and check for memory problems”.
+2. Click the option labeled “Restart now and check for memory problems.”